ITU-PITLab/LocalTTNMapper/README.md

 LocalTTNMapper
 ===
+_This version is made to work with payload format of the [Adafruit Feather M0](https://github.com/NielsOerbaek/FeatherTTNMapper)_

+#### Changes:
+A few bugs have been fixed, and a markerCluster library is imported, but not used yet.

+===
 > Disclaimer: this system is not a substitute of TTNMapper!
 I suggest using it in addition to TTNMapper if you want to quickly produce a coverage map for a workshop/test/experiment.
 > Your TTN application should receive data from a GPS-enabled node in such a way that TTNMapper can map the data.